 Halong Bay has been the setting for some famous naval battles.
 On three separate occasions in the maze of channels between Haiphong and Halong the Vietnamese prevented the Chinese from landing.
 In 1288 Tran Hung Dao stopped Mongol ships from sailing up the Bach Dang River by placing steel-tipped bamboo stakes at high tide.
 The ships ran against them at low tide and sank.
 General Tran Hung Dao supposedly hid the bamboo stakes in Hang Dau Go when preparing to fight the Mongols.

-Bo Hon lies about 1.5 hours from Bai Chay (one hour on a faster boat) and has seven of the best grottoes and caves in the Halong area within easy reach of each other.
+Bo Hon lies about 90 minutes cruise from Bai Chay (one hour on a faster boat) and has seven of the best grottoes and caves in the Halong area within easy reach of each other.
 The French called the place lie de la Surprise.
 Allow at least six hours to get out to the area, explore, and return to Bai Chay.

 Bizarre rock formations jut out of the sea to the north and east of Hang Luon.
 One resembles a tortoise, another a human head.
 Some guides call this a big nosed Charles de Gaulle islet, but for American groups the name changes to George Washington.
 A nearby formation has limestone "bridges" suspended along its middle; east of the bridges lies a rock island that resembles a curved dragon's back rising out of the water.